PeterSulcs/Bug-Emporium/README.md

 3. **Label your issues:**
    - Add the `emporium` label to issues you want to appear in the Bug Emporium
    - Optionally add a `priority` label to issues that should appear at the top

+4. **For Self-Signed Certificates (Enterprise GitLab):**
+   - If your GitLab instance uses a self-signed or internal CA certificate, provide the certificate file path
+   - Set `GITLAB_CA_CERT_PATH=/path/to/your/ca-certificate.pem` in your environment
+   - The certificate will be used to verify SSL connections to your GitLab instance

 ## How It Works